lestrrat/go-strcursor/README.md

 [![Build Status](https://travis-ci.org/lestrrat/go-strcursor.svg?branch=master)](https://travis-ci.org/lestrrat/go-strcursor)
 [![GoDoc](https://godoc.org/github.com/lestrrat/go-strcursor?status.svg)](https://godoc.org/github.com/lestrrat/go-strcursor)

+# WARNING

+This repository has been moved to [github.com/lestrrat-go/strcursor](https://github.com/lestrrat-go/strcursor).
+This repository exists so that libraries pointing to this URL will keep functioning, but this repository will NOT be updated in the future.
+Please use the new import path.

+# DESCRIPTION

 Some types of structured text requires you to start parsing using byte semantics, only to require character semantics after discovering the text's characteristics such as its encoding.